call us today 706.632.0236

 Most likely, nothing is wrong with your controller.
 It is probably entering the diagnostic readout mode because there is a defect in the throttle position sensor or an intermittent connection in the ground or wiper (green) connection to the throttle position sensor.
 When the ECU/EMM senses a wide open throttle (or near WOT) condition at power-on, it assumes you are attempting to use the auxiliary (Check Engine Light) diagnostic mode.
 Verify this condition by watching the Check Engine Light, which should start flashing after the fuel pump shuts off.

+If your water cooled ECU/EMM has overheated, there are several possible failure modes.
+The most likely is damage to the switching regulator circuitry of your EMM.
+This generally results in a code #17 or #27 (battery or alternator voltage) error.
 While this can be repaired, it is extremely important that you determine the cause of overheating.
 In all cases, the overheating of the EMM is due to low or blocked water flow through the EMM.
 Water flow should be checked both upstream and downstream of the EMM.
 If the water flow is not corrected, your replacement EMM will most likely fail too.
+Be particularly cautious when the EMM maximum temperature is higher than the engine maximum temperature.
+This will never normally occur.
+Typical EMM temperatures don't exceed 70-80°C. Look for pinched coolant lines, misrouted hoses, and blockage within the vapor separator.

 Before you blame the EMM, verify the engine timing first.
 Next, verify the fuel injector serial numbers and coefficients.
 We have recently seen failures which are the result of incorrect fuel injector coefficients entered in the EMM.
 Usually, one digit of the coefficient is missing.
 This will result in too little or too much fuel being injected into the cylinder with subsequent performance problems.
+DFI Technologies, Inc. cannot provide coefficient information unless we have repaired your particular fuel injector.
+Coefficients for other injectors must be obtained from the manufacturer.

+We aren't sure where this urban myth originated.
+The injector driver is an electronic switch which controls the flow of current through the injector.
+This device either works or it doesn't.
+There is no such thing as getting weak or tired!
+When the injector driver fails - 99.9% of the time it fails in a shorted condition.
+This is easily verified by finding the extremely hot injector and/or blown fuse.
 If the motor really is lean on a cylinder, there are a couple of other areas you should explore.
 First, the injector could be losing performance and in need of a rebuild.
 Second, please verify those injector coefficients.
 Finally, if the symptoms show up while the motor is running under homogeneous conditions, look for an air leak which is making it lean.

 Unlikely, most “runaway” situations have turned out to be a fuel leak.
 Ficht motors have enlarged holes in the throttle plates to support stratified running.
 Any extra fuel causes the engine to run homogeneous, thus the “runaway”.
 Some typical culprits of fuel leaks are the fuel lift pump, the vapor separator vent line, and even the oil lift pump.
 It is also possible to have a leaky injector.
 Check them all for signs of fuel/oil.
 If they are all clear, go to the engine diagnostic screen in your diagnostic program.
 Watch your fuel pulse width, in general, if it decreases the ECU/EMM is fine.